 Skyscanner is our go-to website for booking flights.
 If you’re looking to find the cheapest flights, we recommend getting the ball rolling with a Skyscanner search.
 It allows you to scan all airlines and platforms to find the cheapest airfares.

 To find out more about booking the cheapest flights, read our Skyscanner review.

 Getting From the Airport to Your Accommodation

 A trip that should cost no more than $20–25USD set me back $50USD!
-I thought I had gone to the official taxi rank but someone approached me from there.
+I thought I had gone to the official taxi rank when someone approached me around there.
 He insisted his taxi was official but parked around the corner.
 I wrongfully followed and continued to walk with him just outside the perimeter of the car park.
 In hindsight, this set off my alarm bells and I should have followed my gut instinct and walked away.
 But I had already committed.
 So I went along as he was nice enough.

 Unfortunately, there are no public transport options from the airport (nor any public transport in the entire country other than minivans).
 A fellow traveller told me he had got an Uber from the airport to the city centre for around $10–15USD.
 So Uber is my recommendation.
 True to my word, the return Uber trip to the airport when leaving 5 days later was $12USD!